 Simply stated, building and buying are not mutually exclusive.
 Once a need has been established, organizations must decide whether to build now, buy with an intention to build in parallel, or buy with the intention to outsource that function indefinitely.
 Decisions should be based on value to the organization both today and into the future, and priorities should reflect the need for tactical and strategic outcomes.

-This is exemplified when peeling back the onion of almost any leading product or service.
+This debate is exemplified when peeling back the onion of almost any leading product or service.
 Being close to the endpoint side of the Managed Detection and Response (MDR) space, we can use this as a case study.
-Building an endpoint-based MDR capability requires:

 - Collection of endpoint data

-- Integration of both data and product into the enterprise technology portfolio
+- Integration of data and product into the enterprise technology portfolio

 - Investigation into confirmed threats